Erenow/erenow/README.md

-Hi 👋 My name is Eren Can Şİmşek
+Hi 👋 My name is Eren Can
 ===========================

 Full-stack developer